 I wish I could say there was a positive resolution to this story, but there was not.
 I tried to help Norma and Fred eliminate their mortgage payments with a reverse mortgage, but they didn’t qualify for enough to settle both loan balances.

-The HECM reverse mortgage offers a portion of the home’s value based on age and current interest rates.
-Unfortunately, the amount of money available through the HECM was lower than what it would take to pay off both mortgages.
-Fred and Norma would have had to come up with cash to pay down their mortgage balance to make the HECM work.
-Obviously, that was not possible in their situation.
+A HECM reverse mortgage offers just a portion of the home’s value based on age and current interest rates.
+Unfortunately, the amount of money available via the HECM was lower than what it would take to pay off both mortgages.
+Fred and Norma would have needed to come up with cash to pay down their mortgages to make the HECM work.
+Obviously, that wasn’t an option in their situation.

 A Few Important Lessons

-Working with Fred and Norma revealed a few very important lessons that I want to pass on to you:
+Working with Fred and Norma highlighted a few important lessons that I want to pass on to you:

-- HELOCs are highly risky if you’re on a fixed income.
-The more you borrow, the bigger the payment.
-HELOCs also usually have variable rates, which means your payment can increase if rates rise.
-And let’s not forget the recast, which can double or triple your payments.
+- Home equity loan risk in retirement is real.
+HELOCs are risky for retirees living on a fixed income.
+The more you borrow, the bigger your payment.
+HELOCs also usually have variable rates, which means your payment increases if rates rise.
+And let’s not forget the recast, which can double or triple your payment.
 A HECM line of credit is a far better option.
 You have all the flexibility of the HELOC, but without the payment risk.
 No payments are required on a HECM line of credit as long as you live in the home and pay the required property charges.

 - There will be a time in your life when you have no capacity to increase your income.
 You need to have your financial resources already in place before that time comes.
-Retirement assets, insurance (health, long-term care, etc.), and home equity (via the HECM) can all play a role in helping you be as financially secure in retirement as possible.
+Retirement assets, insurance (health, long-term care, etc.), and home equity (via the HECM) can all help you be as financially secure in retirement as possible.

 - Your expenses will likely increase substantially late in retirement as your health declines.
-You may need to pay for in-home care if you can’t take care of yourself.
-You may have a lot of medical bills to pay, even if you have Medicare and a decent supplemental policy.
+You may need to pay for in-home care if you can’t take care of yourself or a family member.
+You may have a lot of medical bills even if you have Medicare and a decent supplemental policy.